Neuxs0/Neuxs-App-Launcher/README.md

 # When the game gets too large

 What I mean by "too large" is when the files are too large to upload to github.
 I will be moving the game to a website which i am hoping to be worldofbullets.cf.
+Once that happens, I most likely will abondon this github page, mabey deleting the repo.

 # Who is working on this game?